 To be eligible for the guaranteed retraining, a student must have successfully completed and graduated from a one-year technical diploma, two-year technical diploma, or associate degree program.
-In addition, a student must have registered for services provided through BTC's Career Services located in the Student Success Center and actively pursued employment in their occupational field or a related field.
+In addition, a student must have registered for services provided through BTC's CARE Center and actively pursued employment in their occupational field or a related field.
 Other guidelines may also apply.
-For more information on BTC's Guaranteed Retraining policy, contact the Student Services Office at (608) 757-7713.
+For more information on BTC's Guaranteed Retraining policy, contact the Career Services Coordinator at (608) 743-4423.